robeastwood-agency/markdown-demo/VIEWING-R4.md

  3. Click on `Download ZIP`
  4. Use the standard dialog box to save the zip file to the location of your choice
  5. Once the zip is downloaded you will need to extract all the files to open and navigate properly
- 6. Navigate to where the repository was downloaded
- 7. Open the folder `output` and notice the included subfolders, one for each implementation guide
+ 6. Navigate to the folder `output` and notice the included subfolders, one for each implementation guide
- 8. Open the folder you are interested in to view, eg `EventSummary`
+ 7. Open the folder you are interested in to view, eg `EventSummary`
- 9. Scroll down to the file `index.html` and double-click on it to open it with your (default) browser.
+ 8. Scroll down to the file `index.html` and double-click on it to open it with your (default) browser.
- 10. The home page will then display
+ 9. The home page will then display

 The disadvantage with this snapshot is that the content is only up-to-date at the moment of your download action.
 Any later updates to the repository are therefore not seen, unless a new subsequent download is done.
 A more advanced option to allow updates to be seen is to "clone" the repository.